1mdarwin/drw9/modules/contrib/slick/docs/FAQS.md

   may not be in use when using own icon font at:
   **/admin/config/media/slick/ui**
 * Uninstall Slick UI at production.
+* See Slick and Blazy UI for more optimization options.
 * Enable Drupal cache, and CSS/ JS assets aggregation.